-(b) Entering Judgment.
+(a) Entering Judgment.

-- (1) Subject to Rule 54(b) and except as provided in Rule 55(b)(1), all judgments must be approved and signed by the court and filed with the clerk. - (2) The court should designate a party to serve notice of entry of judgment on the other parties under Rule 58(f). - (c) When Judgment Entered.
-The filing with the clerk of a judgment, signed by the court, or by the clerk, as the case may be, constitutes the entry of the judgment, and no judgment is effective for any purpose until it is entered.
+- (1) Subject to Rule 54(b) and except as provided in Rule 55(b)(1), all judgments must be approved and signed by the court and filed with the clerk. - (2) The court should designate a party to serve notice of entry of judgment on the other parties under Rule 58(e).

+(b) Reserved.

+- (c) When Judgment Entered.
+The filing with the clerk of a judgment signed by the court, or by the clerk when authorized by these rules, constitutes the entry of the judgment, and no judgment is effective for any purpose until it is entered.
 The entry of the judgment may not be delayed for the taxing of costs. - (d) Judgment Roll.
-The judgment, as signed and filed, constitutes the judgment roll. - (e) Request for Entry.
-A party may request that judgment be set out in a separate document as required by Rule 58(a).
+The judgment, as signed and filed, constitutes the judgment roll.

-(f) Notice of Entry of Judgment.
+(e) Notice of Entry of Judgment.

-(1) Within 14 days after entry of a judgment or an order, a party designated by the court under Rule 58(a) must serve written notice of such entry, together with a copy of the judgment or order, upon each party who is not in default for failure to appear and must file the notice of entry with the clerk of the court.
+- (1) Within 14 days after entry of a judgment or an order, a party designated by the court under Rule 58(a)(2) must serve written notice of such entry, together with a copy of the judgment or order, upon each party who is not in default for failure to appear and must file the notice of entry with the clerk of the court.
 Any other party, or the court in family law cases, may also serve and file a notice of such entry.
-Service must be made as provided in Rule 5(b).

-(2) Failure to serve notice of entry does not affect the validity of the judgment, but the judgment may not be executed upon until notice of its entry is served.
+Service must be made as provided in Rule 5(b). - (2) Failure to serve notice of entry does not affect the validity of the judgment, but the judgment may not be executed upon until notice of its entry is served.